Expert Commentary

 In the coming months, education and public health leaders will likely discuss vaccination rates and ways to reverse the trend both nationally and in local communities.
 As schools prepare for the fall semester, administrators are checking children’s shot records and working with families to help kids get up to date.

 Researchers have spent decades studying strategies that encourage people to get vaccinated.
 Public health officials warn that communities do not have herd immunity against a disease until a high percentage of people become immune to it, usually through inoculation.
 The threshold for herd immunity against measles, for example, is quite high — about 95%, according to the World Health Organization.
-As a comparison, the threshold for polio is about 80%.
+In comparison, the threshold for polio is about 80%.

 Strategies for boosting childhood vaccinations